apache/usergrid/sdks/nodejs/README.md

 ##Overview
-Apigee provides a Node.js SDK that simplifies the process of making API calls to App Services from within Node.js.
+Apigee provides this Node.js SDK, which simplifies the process of making API calls to App Services from within Node.js.
 The Apigee App Services Node.js SDK is available as an open-source project in github and we welcome your contributions and suggestions.
 The repository is located at:

 <https://github.com/apigee/usergrid-node-js-sdk>